isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-android.md

       mediaMetadata.put("programmer", "Sample programmer");
       ```

-1. **Track the intention to start playback - ** To begin tracking a media session, call `trackSessionStart` on the Media Heartbeat instance.
+1. **Track the intention to start playback**

+    To begin tracking a media session, call `trackSessionStart` on the Media Heartbeat instance.
 For example:

    ```java
    public void onVideoLoad(Observable observable, Object data) {